 A member of the troupe picking bananas out of the stream.

 The three orangutans were equally fascinating.
-The one on the bottom sat on the stream’s edge, using the leaf as a scoop to ladle water onto him/herself (sorry, could’t tell the gender from afar!)
+The one on the bottom sat on the stream’s edge, using the leaf as a scoop to ladle water onto itself.

 The other two moved further back for some sexy time.
 The larger, I assume male orangutan beckoned for the smaller one to follow it, stopping and looking back to wait for the latter to catch up.
 It was a gesture that was extremely human.
 They then frolicked and tumbled in the grass in a heap.